 You may also like

-- How to shop for groceries in Denmark?
+- How expensive is it to live in Denmark?

-- How to find a job in Denmark?
+- How to save money on groceries in Denmark?